(by Melissa Grafe)

 There are over 3,500 items in the collection.
 It covers the period from approximately 1870, when photographic images became widely available, through the 1970s, when the disability rights movement became an important force for social change.
 Most of the items are contained in 14 large three ring binders organized by topics.
 Their format varies but the great majority of the materials are postcards, and most of those are photo postcards.
 Other photo formats include carte de visite, cabinet cards, as well as other larger photographs.
 These are complemented by pamphlets and other printed materials.
 Please see the preliminary inventory of the collection.

 Bogdan’s work Freak Show is a classic in the field of disability studies, as are a number of his other publications.
 His most recent book, Picturing Disability, draws on images in the collection.
-Bogdan has received many honors and award for his contribution to the field of disability studies.
+Bogdan has received many honors and awards for his contribution to the field of disability studies.
 He is a Distinguished Professor Emeritus in Social Science and Disability Studies at Syracuse University.

 For questions concerning the collection, please contact Melissa Grafe, Ph.D, John R. Bumstead Librarian for Medical History: firstname.lastname@example.org